 It’s a Dirty Job… The BIVITEC® Screen in Coal

-Coal is not easy to screen.
+Coal is difficult to screen.
 The specifications are tight, the material is wet, tonnages are high, and down time is not an option when you need to continuously feed a power plant.
 The BIVITEC® screen is ideally suited for these conditions and is currently being used across the Coal Belt as the go-to equipment for separating fine material without using water.

 The very first BIVITEC® screen in America was in waste coal.
 If run-of-mine coal is difficult to screen, waste coal (gob, culm) is downright nasty.
 A mixture of coal, silt, clay, and soil, typical waste clay is mined from abandoned settling ponds at closed mines.
 This material may have been sitting in place for 40 years or more and every truckload of material has slightly different physical characteristics, from gradation and ash content to moisture and BTU value.
 Conventional wire cloth decks aren’t made to handle this kind of variability, and routinely have to be shut down to clear the decks which have quickly become blinded over.